 Learn more about the Conservation Innovation Center and our most recent work, explore the fact sheets below.

-Applying advanced spatial analysis techniques to prioritize agricultural and conservation best management practices that provide ecosystem services and have the greatest impact on a landscape
+Applying advanced spatial analysis techniques to prioritize conservation best management practices to ensure maximized ecosystem services and have the greatest impact

-Helping communities and local partners identify common goals with user-friendly web applications that incorporate multiple conservation priorities
+Helping communities and local partners identify common goals with a suite of replicable and user-friendly web applications that incorporate multiple conservation priorities

 Working with the City of Baltimore to determine how over 17,000 vacant lots could be transformed into useable green space using a powerful query tool and suitability analysis